-We requested information regarding any contributions of monies, goods or services received directly by an intercollegiate athletics program from any affiliated or outside organization, agency or group of individuals (two or more) not included above (e.g., contributions by corporate sponsors) that constitutes 10 percent or more in aggregate for the reporting year of all contributions received for intercollegiate athletics during the reporting periods.
+We requested information regarding any contributions of monies, goods or services received directly by the Athletic Department from any affiliated or outside organization, agency or group of individuals (two or more) not included above (e.g., contributions by corporate sponsors) that constitutes 10% or more in aggregate for the reporting year of all contributions received for intercollegiate athletics during the reporting periods.
 We obtained supporting documentation for each contribution and recalculated totals.